Wernicke–Korsakoff Syndrome

 7. Hyperemesis Gravidarum

-Severe, prolonged vomiting during pregnancy can lead to rapid depletion of thiamine due to poor intake and ongoing loss, risking acute encephalopathy in the mother .
+Severe, prolonged during pregnancy can lead to rapid depletion of thiamine due to poor intake and ongoing loss, risking acute encephalopathy in the mother .

 8. Total Parenteral Nutrition Without Thiamine